smbct/smbct.github.io/series/x86_64_assembly/pt5.markdown

 > Since 16 is a power of 2 (*16 = 2^4*), we can directly see if the value is a multiple of 16 by looking at the last 4 bits, which indicate wether there is an extra part between 0 and 15.
 > We can see that it is indeed the case.

-This misalignment comes from the fact that the `call` instruction that actually triggers the execution of `main` pushes the return address (8 bytes) to the stack, as we saw in the last part.
+This misalignment comes from the fact that the `call` instruction that actually triggers the execution of `main` pushes the return address (8 bytes) to the stack, as we saw in the last chapter.
 As a result the stack pointer is then misaligned by 8 bytes.
 This can be fixed by simply re-aligning the stack pointer before starting the call, which can be done by "allocating" 8 additional bytes (unused) :